Forgetting is Everywhere: Thought experiments

 \begin{scenario}[Even number checkers.]
 Suppose a model receives binary inputs sequentially and deterministically predicts a $1$ if it has observed an even number of $1$s, and $0$ otherwise.
 Does it forget because its state changes over time?

-\emph{Consistency verdict: no forgetting.} The next $k$ observations may either be a $0$ or a $1$, drawn from any distribution.
+\emph{Self-Consistency verdict: no forgetting.} The next $k$ observations may either be a $0$ or a $1$, drawn from any distribution.
 After $k$ updates, the learner's predictive distribution is deterministically either a $0$ or a $1$.
-Although the state continues to evolve across the induced futures, the expected predictive distribution remains the same across them.
+Although the state continues to evolve during the simulated marginalisation, the expected predictive distribution remains the same across all states.
 Therefore, no forgetting occurs. \end{scenario}

 \begin{scenario}[Surprising events.]
 Consider the scenario where a fair coin is flipped repeatedly.
 After 10 coin flips, we are in an unlikely situation where all flips have so far resulted in heads.
 If, on the next flip, we observe a tail, the learner may be surprised, even if it has remembered all previous results.